SE-1420, IP-501 & IP-501-A

 >>> RCA handled the sales of IP-501 receivers and accessories from around 1921 until sometime in 1923.
 In 1923, Wireless Specialty Apparatus disappeared from the scene, apparently purchased or absorbed by RCA.
 It is likely that RCA also acquired the WSA manufacturing plant in the deal since all later IP-501s and IP-501-As still use WSA parts but have tags that indicate RCA-RMCA as the builder.

 Radiomarine Corporation of America was likely created from Wireless Specialty Apparatus around 1923.
 RCA's founding history allowed a separate portion of RCA's assets to be directed toward the lucrative maritime market.
-Additionally, the Navy had stipulated in November 1919, when RCA was created, that they wanted to deal with just one company for all wireless equipment and operations (this was eventually backed-up with various laws regarding use of foreign equipment or operation of US stations.)
-By the early twenties, RMCA was operating many of the coastal wireless stations and providing "Radiogram" communications.
-With the purchase of WSA, RCA built the equipment (or had it built) and then sold it through RMCA.
+The Navy had stipulated in November 1919, when RCA was created, that they wanted to deal with just one company for all wireless equipment and operations (this was eventually backed-up with various laws regarding use of foreign equipment or operation of US stations.)
+In the early twenties, RCA was operating their coastal wireless stations and providing "Radiogram" communications.
+With the formation of RMCA, all marine operations and sales were then transferred to Radiomarine Corporation of America as a division of RCA.

 By the late twenties, the IP-501 family of receivers were beginning to show their age.
 The later versions eliminated some of the unnecessary or expensive circuits and parts but the basic style was still easy to recognize.
 Many receivers were still in use well into the late thirties.
 Their operation was easy, they were reliable and their excellent performance in the hands of experienced radio ops had resulted in the receiver becoming the "standard" shipboard receiver for at least a decade and a half.
 Advertising for RMCA was still using photographs of shipboard installations showing the IP-501-A as late as the post-WWII time period.
 The selling price of the IP-501-A was $550 in 1922 (listed in "Radio Enters the Home," a catalog of products available through RCA though built by WSA at this time.)